oto-gitops-oneshot/.github/profile/README.md

 1) Ability to select CloudPaks, and which services within said CloudPak to deploy
 2) Ability to deploy common, "big win" use cases (applications) using said framework
 3) Native integration with a wide range of CI Tooling.
 Eg, Jenkins.
-4) A range of target deployments options given, ranging from all major hyperscalers to on-premise deployments
+4) A range of target deployments options given, ranging from all key supported hyperscalers to on-premise deployments
 5) Inbuilt monitoring and auditing framework to support day 2 operations
 6) And more